OpenBankProject/OBP-JVM/README.md

 Connector connector = factory.connector(sender);
 ```

-The sender send messages to the south and receives the responses.
+The sender sends messages to the south and receives the responses.
-If the south is local to the north, the sender only has one method to call on **MyResponder**, an implementation of `com.tesobe.obp.transport.spi.Receiver`:
+If the south is local to the north, the sender only has one method to call on
+**MyResponder**, an implementation of `com.tesobe.obp.transport.spi.Receiver`:

 ```java
 MyResponder responder = new MyResponder(decoder, encoder);
 Sender = request -> responder.respond(request);
 ```

-For a simple but complete implementation of **Receiver** for testing see `com.tesobe.obp.transport.spi.MockLegacyResponder`.
+For a simple but complete implementation of **Receiver** for testing see
+`com.tesobe.obp.transport.spi.MockResponder`.

 Now, to use the **connector** simply call the methods, for example: